farhankaz/snapsense/README.md

 ## How It Works

-1. SnapSense monitors your configured directory for new image files
+1. At startup, SnapSense scans your configured directory for existing screenshots and adds them to a processing queue
+2. SnapSense uses file system events to detect new screenshots in real-time
+3. When a new screenshot is detected, it's added to the processing queue
+4. A dedicated worker thread processes images from the queue one by one
-2. When a new image with the configured prefix is detected, it's sent to Claude's vision model
+5. Each image is sent to Claude's vision model for analysis
-3. Claude analyzes the image content and suggests an appropriate filename
+6. Claude analyzes the image content and suggests an appropriate filename
-4. The file is renamed with the suggested name, maintaining the original file extension
+7. The file is renamed with the suggested name, maintaining the original file extension

 ## Troubleshooting